kigster/laser-cutter/README.md

 ![LaserCutter Example](doc/laser-cutter.jpg).

-## Intended Features
+## Future Features

-* Creating T-style holes and spacers for various sized nuts and bolts (such as common #4-40 and M2).
+* Creating T-style holes and spacers for various sized nuts and bolts (such as common #4-40 and M2)
 * Creating lids and front panels that are larger than the box
-* Your brilliant idea here!
+* Your brilliant idea can be here!
+Please see [contributing](CONTRIBUTING.md) for more info.

 ## Installation